louis-bastien/cloud_engineer_020525/README.md

 # Scenario #3 : Backups Module with Terraform

 As mentionned in my CV, I am just learning Terraform hence I am not yet fully proficient with it.
-You can find my Terraform module in the main.tf file in this repository.
+That being said you can find my Terraform module in the main.tf file in this repository.